acornjs/acorn/acorn/README.md

 - **allowImportExportEverywhere**: By default, `import` and `export` declarations can only appear at a program's top level.
-Setting this option to `true` allows them anywhere where a statement is allowed.
+Setting this option to `true` allows them anywhere where a statement is allowed, and also allows `import.meta` expressions to appear in scripts (when `sourceType` is not `"module"`).

 - **allowAwaitOutsideFunction**: By default, `await` expressions can only appear inside `async` functions.
 Setting this option to `true` allows to have top-level `await` expressions.
 They are